Work / Birda · Onboarding

 Improving

-Many new users installed Birda and left before doing anything meaningful.
-I redesigned onboarding to communicate value faster, personalise the first experience, and guide users to a confident first action, while supporting the launch of a paid subscription.
+Many new users installed Birda but left before taking a meaningful first action.
+I redesigned the onboarding experience to communicate value faster, personalise the journey and support the launch of a paid subscription.

 Company